Sanchijamkar/YouTube_Clone/README.md

 ﻿# MERN-Stack-YouTube-Clone
 🎥 YouTube Clone
 🚀 Demo Video
-Check out a quick demo of our YouTube Clone in action:

 🌟 Overview
 A feature-rich YouTube Clone application built using the MERN Stack (MongoDB, Express.js, React, and Node.js) with cloud storage and secure authentication.
 This project replicates core YouTube functionalities, such as uploading, streaming, and interacting with video content, while providing a modern, responsive user experience.

 ✨ Features
 📹 Core Functionalities

 User Authentication:

 Secure registration and login using JWT.